SpiNNakerManchester/network_tester/docs/source/api.rst

 .. attribute:: Experiment.record_sent

-    Record the number of packets successfully sent for each net.
+    Record the number of packets successfully sent for each flow.

 .. attribute:: Experiment.record_blocked

-    Record the number of packets which could not be sent for each net due to back-pressure from the network.
+    Record the number of packets which could not be sent for each flow due to back-pressure from the network.
 Note that blocked packets are not resent.

 .. attribute:: Experiment.record_received

-    Record the number of packets received at each sink of each net.
+    Record the number of packets received at each sink of each flow.

-.. _net-attributes: